 HOW GUT DYSFUNCTION CONTRIBUTES TO ADVERSE PATIENT OUTCOME

 MOF results from a dysfunctional, hyperinflammatory response producing two distinct patterns (ie, early vs late) (see Chapter 57).
 Soon after a traumatic insult, patients are found to be in a state of systemic hyperinflammation, referred to as the systemic inflammatory response syndrome (SIRS).19-21 The intensity of SIRS is dependent upon (1) innate host factors (genotype/phenotype), (2) the degree of shock, and (3) the amount of tissue injured (mechanism of injury).
 Of the three, shock is the predominant factor that produces a maladaptive, overexuberant SIRS response.22,23 The inflammatory response to injury is an evolutionary developed, expected, and maintained response in all organisms.
-Mild-to-moderate SIRS is most likely beneficial and probably necessary at some basic physiologic level.
-Severe ...
+Mild-to-moderate SIRS is most likely beneficial and probably necessary at some ...